splunk/splunk-platform-automator/README.md

 # Framework Usage

 ## Configuration file
-There on single configuration file, where all settings for your deployment are stored.
+There is one single configuration file, where all settings for your deployment are stored.
 If you run `vagrant` the first time, you will get a `config` directory created.
 Copy one configuration file from the [examples](examples) to `config/splunk_config.yml` and adjust the setting to your needs.
-You should get the idea with the comments found in the examples.
+For standard setup you should be fine with most of the default settings, but there are a lot of things you can adjust for secial needs.
+See the [configuration description](examples/configuration_description.yml) for all the possibilities.

 ## Start the deployment
 The whole framework is managed by vagrant.
 You have to be in the top directory, where the `Vagrantfile` sits and just run the build command.
 It will pull an os image from the internet, when run the first time.